ricklien/demo_app/README.md

-# Ruby on Rails Tutorial: demp application
+# Ruby on Rails Tutorial: demo application

 This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/)